 Oxford Royale Academy’s summer programmes are designed with the academic rigour of their prestigious environment firmly in mind.
 Students studying ORA’s Introduction to Fashion and Textile Design programme will live and study in the historic city of Oxford, providing them with a unique opportunity to discover the atmosphere and architecture of its world-renowned university buildings.
-This course is residential in Jowett Walk and Lady Margaret Hall.
+This course is residential in Jowett Walk.
 Jowett Walk is an annexe of Balliol College.
 This comfortable, modern accommodation is located a mere five minutes’ walk from the city centre, and includes excellent sports facilities.
-Lady Margaret Hall is a constituent College of the University of Oxford.
-It is located on the River Cherwell and best known for its elegant architecture and spacious gardens.

 The safety and security of our students is ORA’s top priority.
 All of the venues at which our courses take place are safe, secure environments, which are perfect for our students.
 Each venue is staffed 24 hours a day, 7 days a week – Oxford Royale Academy’s comprehensively trained team of campus staff are always on hand.
 If you join us this summer, you will see the following members of staff on your campus:

 Most students who come to ORA will have to book a flight to the UK.
 ORA courses do not include flights.
 Information on the best time to arrive will be on your course confirmation email and in your Welcome Pack.

 ORA offers coach transfers between all of our Oxford campuses and London Heathrow airport, for a small extra charge.
 For more information, please click here.

 Every year, ORA offers a number of scholarships to talented students aged 13-15 from around the world.
 If you would like to read more about the financial aid we can offer, please click here.